UPDATED JULY 2020

 10. You have permission to contact your entrants again for more opportunities to create leads.

-11. Bonus reason: They don’t have to be as expensive or difficult as you think.
+BONUS: They don’t have to be as expensive or difficult as you think.

 - Who the competition is open to and who is eligible to win.